CartoDB/odyssey.js/docs/doc.md

 ### Config block

 At the top of your markdown document, you can include a configuration block.
-Depending on the template you use, this can add inforation to your story.
+Depending on the template you use, this can add information to your story.
 For example, title object can be included this way,

 ![title](http://i.imgur.com/Q8ruePp.png)